Boredude/stock-analyzer/README.md

 # Stock-Analyzer

-This project is an end-to-end demo of stock analysis using big data & machine learning algorithms on top of hadoop.
+This project is an end-to-end stock analysis application using big data & machine learning algorithms on top of hadoop.

-Steps to run the application:
+**Steps to run the application:**

  Configure the ssh propeties in the exe.config file and run the application